mccode-dev/template_project/README.md

 # template_project
-Template for setting up a project
+Template for setting up a McStas or McXtrace instrument project

 ## Install with install_project notebook
 Go to the install project notebook for install instructions